A Leader Report

 Commissioning

-The team has the right mix of skills, experience, and perspectives to deliver on its commission.
+The right mix of skills, experience, and perspectives to deliver.

 What the data shows